symfony/symfony-docs/cookbook/console/logging.rst

     // ...

 That's it!
-Thanks to autoloader, our class will now be used instead of original one.
+Thanks to autoloader, your class will now be used instead of original one.

 Logging non-0 exit statuses
 ---------------------------